tasmota/docs/peripherals/iBeacon-driver.md

 The ibeacon driver uses the BLE4 module [HM-17](https://www.herman-shop.com/PDF/bluetooth%20hm16%20hm17.pdf) (HM-16 should also work).
 The HM-10 works too and maybe other compatible modules (capable of bluetooth central role and driven by AT commands).

-The driver is Working with the HM-17 Module with Firmware Version V120 and V110.
+The driver needs firmware Version V120 or V110 for the HM-17 Module.
-For using the HM-10 in most cases a flash of the firmwareis neccessary.
-Since nearly all available ones are Clones!
+For using the HM-10 in most cases a flash of the firmware is neccessary.
+Since nearly all available HM-10 are Clones!
-The HM-10 needs Firmware V609 or newest V707.
-[ESP8266 HM-10 Flasher](https://github.com/Jason2866/CCLoader).
-Based on this work (https://circuitdigest.com/microcontroller-projects/how-to-flash-the-firmware-on-cloned-hm-10-ble-module-using-arduino-uno)
+The HM-10 needs the firmware V609 or newest V707 to work with the Tasmota driver.
+You can use the [ESP8266 HM-10 Flasher](https://github.com/Jason2866/CCLoader) to update the firmware.
+The flasher is based on this work (https://circuitdigest.com/microcontroller-projects/how-to-flash-the-firmware-on-cloned-hm-10-ble-module-using-arduino-uno)

 All apple compatible ibeacon devices should work as beacons.
 This one is fully apple compatible and the battery lasts about a year [NRF51822 ibeacon module](https://cleanuri.com/KYzMAv)